CharOConnell/lettuce-cook/README.md

 - Check you can receive the data from the database after adding

 Checking using Validator:
-- HTML validity was checked using the online validator [here](validator.w3.org)
+- HTML validity was checked using the online validator [W3C Markup Validator](validator.w3.org)
     - Errors were thrown when the Flask references were used within the HTML
-- CSS was checked uing the online validator [here](http://www.css-validator.org/)
+- CSS was checked uing the online validator [CSS Jigsaw Validator](http://www.css-validator.org/)
+- JS was checked using the online validator [JSHint](https://jshint.com/)
+    - Errors were thrown with the 'template literal syntax' used

 Screen sizes:
 - The website was checked for all the screen sizes available on Chrome Developer Tools